Select Language

 3. Vaswani, A., et al. (2017).
 Attention Is All You Need.
 Advances in Neural Information Processing Systems.

-5. International Electronics Manufacturing Initiative (iNEMI) reports on SMT technology trends.
+5. International Electronics Manufacturing Initiative (iNEMI) reports on SMT technology trends and defect analysis.

 8. Expert Analysis & Critical Review